• TimingMon-Fri 9AM-5:30PM EST

 First, sea moss is often harvested for an ingredient called carrageenan.

-So, what potential health benefits can you get after consuming sea moss?
-While there are quite a lot of research studies on sea moss which are referenced throughout this article, here are some of the more common reasons why people may supplement with sea moss:
+So, what potential health benefits can you get after consuming sea moss? here are some of the more common reasons why people may supplement with sea moss:

 1. Sea moss may support a healthy weight